 This workshop will be delivered via Zoom providing a platform for inspiring and engaging delivery.
-Participants are encouraged to utilise a personal device if Zoom is unable to be accessed via work servers.
+Participants are encouraged to utilise a personal device if Zoom is unable to be accessed via work issued devices and network connections.

 Read our cancellation, transfer and refund policy.